ibm-cloud-docs/blockchain-sw-251/howto/console-upgrade-ocp.md

 ## {{site.data.keyword.blockchainfull_notm}} Platform overview
 {: #upgrade-ocp-platform-overview}

-Use these instruction to upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 from v2.1.3, v2.1.2, v2.1.1, and v2.1.0.
+Use these instruction to upgrade to the {{site.data.keyword.blockchainfull_notm}} Platform 2.5.1 from versions 2.5, 2.1.3, 2.1.2, 2.1.1, and 2.1.0.
 The table provides an overview of the current and past releases.

 | Version | Release date | Image tags | New features |
 |----|----|----|----|